 He explains it’s a special technique you can only use when you’re at low HP.
 Specifically, your character has a yellow band on their HP bar, called the “Alarm Zone” because that’s when the game starts playing a warning alarm.
-Once your HP is in this range, you can use a Limit Break by holding the attack button, though this does run afoul of accidentally triggering some abilities like Sliding Dash.
+Once your HP is in this range, you can use a Limit Break by holding the attack button, although this does run afoul of accidentally triggering abilities tied to the attack button.
 Better be careful, because an accidental Sliding Dash (which moves you towards enemies!) could be a real problem when you’re on low health!
 After triggering a Limit Break, the size of the Alarm Zone decreases until it is ultimately only available for characters sitting on exactly 1 HP.
 Roxas’ Limit Break, Event Horizon, is really just a button-mashing series of attacks with barely larger than short range, but many of the other Org members have some unusual and sophisticated Limit Breaks.

-One minor problem with the Limit Break is that it’s the first time in the game where you’ll hear Roxas’ voice clips (there aren’t many, but here they are), and those voice clips are arguably intended for a stage in the game when he’s a lot less lethargic than he is now.
+One minor complaint about Limit Breaks is that it’s the first time in the game where you’ll hear Roxas’ voice clips (there aren’t many, but here they are), and those voice clips are arguably intended for a stage in the game when he’s a lot less lethargic than he is now.
 Oh well, a little break with the narrative like that won’t hurt us very much.

 And the best part?
 That’s it, that was the whole mission!
 You use your depleted HP to Limit Break, you kil the Shadow, and you RTC!
 Which makes this all so much funnier!
 Even better: this is basically the end of the tutorial!
 Hallelujah!